FoundryApp/examples/README.md

 ## [auth-functions](https://github.com/FoundryApp/examples/tree/master/auth-functions)

-Showcas of [auth trigger](https://firebase.google.com/docs/functions/auth-events) functions: Create a default workspace for a new user and delete user's data from Firestore when the user is deleted from Firebase Auth.
+Showcase of [auth trigger](https://firebase.google.com/docs/functions/auth-events) functions: Create a default workspace for a new user and delete the user's data from Firestore when the user is deleted from Firebase Auth.

 - onCreate function `newUserWorkspace` creates a workspace in Firestore when a new user signs up